matthewfee/matthewfee/README.md

 ### 🏰 Notable repos ...

 - [OSE Character Generator](https://github.com/matthewfee/OSECharacterGenerator) 🐉 : A Dungeons and Dragons Character generator, built in React.
 Guides players through the process of character creation, rolls 3d-dice, and outputs their character details into an official character sheet PDF.
 Over 50,000 characters rolled to date
-- [Sunset Dashboard](https://github.com/matthewfee/weather) :cloud: : An API-driven SPA that displays the sunrise and sunset for locations, with background updating dynamically to match weather conditions.
 - [Type Contest](https://github.com/matthewfee/typingchallenge) 🐢 : A full-stack typing game that tests your response times to type different words.
 Built with React and Typescript.
 High scores are stored through Airtable and managed through serverless functions, and user-authentication is provided through Auth0.

 ### 🍂 I'm currently working on ...